Text by James Bow.

 Conversion to ‘City’ Operation

-On September 27, 1928, service ended on the Mimico line.
+On September 27, 1928, service ended on the Mimico radial line.
 The well-worn interurban track was taken up and new, double track laid down all the way to Browns Line, where Long Branch loop stands today.
 Lakeshore Boulevard was also widened, with three additional traffic lanes placed to the north of the new tracks.
-Work was completed by early December and, on December 8, service began on the Lake Shore Streetcar.
+Work was completed by early December and, on December 8, service began on the LAKE SHORE streetcar.
 Residents of Mimico, New Toronto and Long Branch were charged an additional fare to enter the city, but the new direct service to downtown Toronto brought out the riders.

 While all this was happening, and after the Lake Shore Streetcar began operation, the remains of the Mimico suburban carline continued to operate between Long Branch Loop and Port Credit.
 Service was at half-hourly intervals, but ridership was falling fast, due to competition from the automobile and new motor-coach services along Highway 2.
-The Port Credit radial would lumber along until converted to bus operation on February 9, 1935.
-The TTC would run the Port Credit bus service until 1974, at which time the service was transferred to Mississauga Transit.
+The PORT CREDIT line would lumber along until converted to bus operation on February 9, 1935.
+The TTC would run the PORT CREDIT bus service until 1974, at which time the service was transferred to Mississauga Transit.

 In 1958, the final major change occurred.
 As part of the Gardiner Expressway project and the redesign of Lake Shore Boulevard around Sunnyside, new private right-of-way was opened down the middle of the newly extended Queensway.
-Queen Streetcars were routed along this segment, tracks on Lakeshore Boulevard east of the Humber were taken up.
-Long Branch streetcars pulled back from Roncesvalles Loop and connected with the Queen route at the newly opened Humber Loop Interchange.
-Some direct downtown service continued for the Long Branch route, with cars running east on Queen Street to loop via Church, Richmond and Victoria.
+QUEEN streetcars were routed along this segment, tracks on Lakeshore Boulevard east of the Humber were taken up.
+LONG BRANCH streetcars pulled back from Roncesvalles Loop and connected with the QUEEN route at the newly opened Humber Loop Interchange.
+Some direct downtown service continued for the Long Branch route, particularly during rush hours, with cars running east on Queen Street to loop via Church, Richmond and Victoria.

 Until its last days, the route boasted a couple of oddities.
 Kipling Loop allowed cars coming from the east to short turn, and this allowed for additional service between the village of New Toronto, east.
 Rollsigns for the route at the time read ‘New Toronto’.
 Also, at Hillside Avenue, there was a wye, wherein cars from the east and west can enter, and then back out onto the other track, turning themselves around.
 It is doubtful that this wye was ever used except under the rarest of circumstances, but it remained connected to the system until 2002, the only wye in the streetcar system that wasn’t in or near a present or former carhouse.

-From the 1950s to the 1970s, the Long Branch streetcar managed to avoid being chosen as the next candidate for the TTC’s streetcar abandonment program.
-When the CLRVs and the ALRVs were introduced, Long Branch tended to be the route where these cars were first tested.
+From the 1950s to the 1970s, the LONG BRANCH streetcar managed to avoid being chosen as the next candidate for the TTC’s streetcar abandonment program.
+When the CLRVs and the ALRVs were introduced, LONG BRANCH (assigned route number 507 at this time) tended to be the route where these cars were first tested.

 The Last Days, and Why They Came

-Long Branch’s continued existence could have been a legacy of the days when the TTC had a two fare system.
+507 LONG BRANCH’s continued existence could have been a legacy of the days when the TTC had a two fare system.
 Humber Loop was one such location where suburban passengers had to pay an additional fare to continue their trip into the city.
-If so (and, we hasten to point out, Long Branch did operate direct downtown streetcars into the late 1960s), Long Branch outlasted this legacy by some twenty years.
+If so (and, we hasten to point out, LONG BRANCH did operate direct downtown streetcars into the late 1960s), LONG BRANCH outlasted this legacy by some twenty years.

 507 Long Branch Image Archive